 From Apostolos Bourousis,Athens, Greece,

-This is one Baumuster T1 (type 1) radio telegraph key used by
+the model Baumuster T1 (Taste1) radio telegraph key used by

 German army (Luftwaffe) during World War II.